KenKundert/nestedtext/doc/basic_syntax.rst

 trailing spaces, or the ``:␣`` character sequence.
 Any spaces between the key and the colon are ignored.

-The value of a dictionary item may be a rest-of-line string, a multi-line string, a list, or a dictionary.
+The value of a dictionary item may be a rest-of-line string, a multiline string, a list, or a dictionary.
 If it is a rest-of-line string, it contains all characters following the tag that separates the key from the value (``:␣``).
 For all other values, the rest of the line must be empty, with the value given